Chapter Thirty Seven III

 “Don’t need a lot of modern conveniences if you have a bunch of women to cook, wash and clean.
 And television or the internet opens up a different world to the kids.”

 Janah stops for a second, “True,” she says to Nikko, “You didn’t ask, just so you understand, if the evidence wasn’t there for the Society to verify, we wouldn’t be involved.
 It would never have gotten to our level.
-They have sufficient proof of sexual contact between the men and the adolescents, that is between ages thirteen and nineteen, and two as young as eleven or twelve.
+They have sufficient proof of sexual contact between the men and the adolescents, that is between ages thirteen and seventeen, and two as young as eleven or twelve.
 Best we can tell, they don’t abuse the younger ones.”

 “How did they get the details?”